Recently Featured on Hodinkee... The Railroad Edition:

-This is a Pre-Order - Due to high demand for this new size we are offering pre-orders only and will work with each customer on a one-on-one basis to ensure you get exactly what you want from this custom built wrist watch.
-Delivery timelines are based on the options chosen, but will be 8-10 weeks on average unless a very specific or extremely custom option is chosen.
+This is a Custom Order - Due to high demand for this new size we are offering custom orders only and will work with each customer on a one-on-one basis to ensure you get exactly what you want from this custom built wrist watch.
+Delivery timelines are based on the options chosen.
+You can view our latest video updates on our Railroad Edition information page here:

 Movement Features (Heritage "Bring Your Own") - One option you always have with us for any product is to bring your own movement.
 We call these Commissioned or Heritage pieces as typically these are your Grandfather's or Grandmother's heirloom pocket watch.
 Bringing your own movement saves you some money as we do not have to search for the movement and find a particular one, especially on the more rare and higher grade versions.
-There's always the option of locating something for yourself on eBay or in an antique market, but keep in mind not all pocket watches can be converted, and this is a base price for something "standard."
-Pre Order Price $2,000
+Please note that not all movements can be converted.
+You must contact us about this option.

-Case Features - The Railroad Edition features a fully milled titanium case with 3 pieces.
+Case Features - The Railroad Edition features a fully milled titanium or bronze case with 3 pieces.
 The body, the back, and the bezel.
 The bezel is the piece that needs to be removed in order to set the time via the lever.
-You do so with a quarter turn cam-lock system made easy and beautiful by the coin edge design of the bezel.
+You do so with a simple threaded system made easy and beautiful by the coin edge design of the bezel.
 The case is 51mm in diameter, our largest option, due to the size of these pocket watch movements and the engineering that needs to fit inside each case.

 Dial Features - The Great American watch companies produced many different styles of dial.
 The Railroad grade dials traditionally feature white enamel dials with big bold black numerals, but some feature other options that may be attractive.
 Please contact us for more details on those options.